 Sun.
-Color of an old wood door, the softness of floor of wide wooden boards, emanating heat of red wall painted with red ocher colour, wall charged by sun and thousands of looks.
+Color of an old wood door, the softness of the floor of wide wooden boards, emanating heat of a red wall painted with red ocher color, the wall charged by the sun, and thousands of looks.
 Touch the wood, brick wall.
 Crack on a wall.
 Take a step.
 Find a new, once hidden detail, now revealed.
 Let your eyes and camera find what needed to be found, what has been left.

 Cold.
 It's so silent.
-Metal has dim power on cold weather, and to touch metal gives you chills.
+Metal has dim power in cold weather, and touching metal gives you chills.
 Rust flakes now have companions; small ice crystals are next to each other with rust, making the environment sparkling and glimmering.
-Light has changed, the mood is different.
+Light has changed, and the mood is different.
 A story has a new tone.

-I started to shoot built and preserved environment's textures at Piiru, Tampere Region Built Heritage Centre, in Pispala, Finland, in summer 2019 when starting my apprenticeship training there.
-I was immediately spellbound of the preserved surfaces there.
+I started to shoot built and preserved environment textures at Piiru, Tampere Region Built Heritage Centre, in Pispala, Finland, in the summer of 2019 when starting my apprenticeship training there.
+I was immediately spellbound by the preserved surfaces there.
 Carefully renovated old mansion was, and is, a treasure of environmental heritage.
-I will continue my mission to notice and record more and to specialise myself as a "photographer of traces".
+I will continue my mission to notice and record more and to specialize as a "photographer of traces".
 To shoot a story of our shared skin of environmental heritage.

-I appreciate beauty, art and minute details, and I value small things around us.
-Working as a photographer my aim is to notice, share and remind of those little, but meaningful traces around us, in our environment and built surrounding.
+I appreciate beauty, art, and minute details, and I value small things around us.
+Working as a photographer I aim to notice, share and remind of those little, but meaningful traces around us, in our environment and built surroundings.
 Also, one of my specialties is to capture the feelings of the fantastic Pispala region, where I live.
-My Pispala, full of unique buildings, people and nature.
+My Pispala is full of unique buildings, people, and nature.
 As a visual artist and graphical designer, I try to find the best media and mixture of tools to achieve rich communication between message, textures, visual elements, and receiver.

 As a human and fellow man, my wish is to remind you, and me, about the importance to belong to this place, right now, regardless of what we have already lost, or left behind.
 That our shared heritage can start at this very moment, we are part of that.
 We just have to notice and appreciate, and touch.
 With all our senses and gentleness.
 Osku Leinonen 2020

-Fine Art Photography and Spellbinding Wall Art from Photos 2020
+Fine Art Photography and Contemplative Wall Art from Photos 2022

 In Butoh dance, this transformation of movements, metamorphoses, bodily conformations, and states of consciousness into images, which together can formulate the passage, or dramaturgy, of a whole performance is called Butoh-fu.